 ~1853~ “The Bank Exchange Saloon” was a bar & billiards room located on the corner of Washington St. and Montgomery St. in San Francisco, CA. Pisco was available in San Francisco since the 1830s when it was first brought from Pisco, Peru.
 During the California Gold Rush of 1849 the brandy was readily available in San Francisco.~

-~1865~ Don Pedro Celso Venturo Toledo is born in Italy.
-He migrates to Peru.
+~1875~ Don Pedro Celso Venturo Toledo is born.
 The grounds of the Hacienda Higuereta (which owes its name to the thriving fruit industry of the area) and of the Hacienda Vista Alegre were going through many owners, from Colonial to the Republic.
 From Don Manuel Martinez of Aparicio, Count Montecarmelo, to ultimately be acquired by Don Pedro Celso Venturo Toledo.
 “NEGOCIACION VINICOLA PEDRO VENTURO S.A.
 HACIENDA HIGUERETA” is Founded.

 ~1893~ Duncan Nicol becomes Proprietor of “The Bank Exchange Saloon”; he perfects and promotes the house cocktail: the Pisco Punch and it becomes a famous San Francisco drink and remains so until Prohibition.